 My boys have only three days of school left for the current school year.
-I admit that my creativity in the school lunch department is severely waning.
+I admit that my creativity in the school lunch department has been severely waning.
 With the notion that a good school lunch (according to my boys) contains three items—a main, a side, and a snack—I wanted to help those of you who like me, are trying to cross that school lunch making finish line.

 Read on for three healthy, but tasty school lunches that you can prepare for your kids Bookmark this post.
 When the start of school sneaks up on you this fall, you may be happy to have some ideas to help you jump back into lunch making mode.

 By the way, here are a few of my thoughts on school lunches:

 Thermoses are cheap and let you pack tasty leftovers

 Insulated lunch bags and freezer packs are a must for keeping things cold